From Spikes to Heavy Tails: Unveiling the Spectral Evolution of Neural Networks: Bulk+Spike Phenomenon after One Optimizer Step

-\paragraph{Impact of $\eta$ on losses, \texttt{KTA}, and \texttt{sim}$(\mW, \beta*)$.} Since the choice of the optimizer affects the scale of the learning rate $\eta$ leading to a spike in the ESD of $\mW_1^\top\mW_1$, we vary $\eta$ across $\{ 0.001, 0.01, 0.1, 1, 10, 100, 1000, 2000, 3000\}$ and plot the means and standard deviations of losses, \texttt{KTA} and \texttt{sim}$(\mW, \beta*)$ across $5$ runs in Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000}.
-In the case of \texttt{GD}, observe that $\eta = 2000$ is the threshold for the reduction of train and test losses (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_gd_loss}), an increase in \texttt{KTA} (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_kta}), and an increase in \texttt{sim}$(\mW, \beta*)$ (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_sim}).
-Thus, implying that the occurrence of a spike leads to better generalization after one step.
-Similar observations for \texttt{GD} have been made in the mean-field setting by \cite{ba2022high}.
-In the case of \texttt{FB-Adam}, we observe that $\eta = 0.1$ is the threshold for an increase in \texttt{KTA} and \texttt{sim}$(\mW, \beta*)$.
-However, for $\eta > 1$, the training loss reduces considerably while the test loss increases.
-This shift is captured by a reversal of trend in the \texttt{KTA} plot.
-These observations hint at a sweet spot for $\eta$ beyond which \texttt{FB-Adam} leads to poor test performance.
-As a first step towards understanding these observations, we focus on the following pressing question: \textit{why does $\eta=0.1$ suffice for one-step of \texttt{FB-Adam} to exhibit a spike in the ESD of $\mW_1^\top\mW_1$, whereas one-step \texttt{GD} requires $\eta=2000$?} Specifically, how large should $\eta$ be for \texttt{FB-Adam} to exhibit a spike in the ESD of $\mW_1^\top\mW_1$?
+\paragraph{Impact on losses, \texttt{KTA}, and \texttt{sim}$(\mW, \vbeta^*)$.} As the choice of optimizer affects the scale of $\eta$ leading to a Bulk+Spike ESD of $\mW_1^\top\mW_1$, we vary $\eta$ across $\{ 0.001, 0.01, 0.1, 1, 10, 100, 1000, 2000, 3000\}$ and plot the means and standard deviations of losses, \texttt{KTA} and \texttt{sim}$(\mW, \vbeta^*)$ across $5$ runs in Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000}.
+In the case of \texttt{GD}, observe that $\eta = 2000$ is the threshold for the: reduction of train and test losses (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_gd_loss}), an increase in \texttt{KTA} (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_kta}), and an increase in \texttt{sim}$(\mW, \vbeta^*)$ (Figure \ref{fig:gd_fb_adam_bulk_loss_alignments_1_step_n_2000_sim}).
+Thus, implying that the occurrence of a spike leads to better generalization after one step (as also verified by \citet{ba2022high}).
+In the case of \texttt{FB-Adam}, $\eta < 0.01$ does not improve generalization and we do not see an increase in \texttt{KTA}/\texttt{sim}$(\mW, \vbeta^*)$.
+For $0.01 \le \eta \le 1$, generalization improves, and \texttt{KTA}/\texttt{sim}$(\mW, \vbeta^*)$ values increase.
+For $\eta > 1$, generalization degrades and there is a slight reversal in the trend for \texttt{KTA}.
+Note that due to the two-phase training strategy, the large magnitude of the first step update with $\eta>1$ can lead to lower training loss (since the last layer is computed based on a closed-form solution), but lead to higher test loss.
+These observations hint at a sweet spot for $\eta$ beyond which \texttt{FB-Adam} leads to poor test performance (see also Appendix~\ref{app:subsec:one_step}).
+Towards understanding these observations, we focus on the following pressing question: \textit{why does $\eta=0.1$ suffice for one-step of \texttt{FB-Adam} to exhibit a spike in the ESD, whereas one-step \texttt{GD} requires $\eta=2000$?} Specifically, how large should $\eta$ be for \texttt{FB-Adam} to exhibit a spike in the ESD?